goadesign/goa.design/content/implement/goagen.md

 request.
 The signers modify the request to include auth headers for example. goa comes with signers that implement [basic auth](https://godoc.org/github.com/goadesign/goa#BasicSigner), [JWT auth](https://godoc.org/github.com/goadesign/goa#JWTSigner) and a subset of [OAuth2](https://godoc.org/github.com/goadesign/goa#OAuth2Signer).
-Custom signers my be used as well, they must implement the [Signer](https://godoc.org/github.com/goadesign/goa#Signer) interface.
+Custom signers may be used as well, they must implement the [Signer](https://godoc.org/github.com/goadesign/goa#Signer) interface.
 This command accepts three additional flags: